FranziG/E47KO-liver/README.md

 ### Files

-(1) bash scripts used for mapping, peak calling and motif enrichment of ChIP-Seq data
+(1) Commands used for mapping, peak calling and motif enrichment of ChIP-Seq data

     1. 2018_3_Hemmer_ChIP-Seq_E2A_bash.txt
     2. 2018_3_Hemmer_ChIP-Seq_GR_bash.txt